RJuro/cfp-landing-page/content.md

    - **By rail:** Aalborg Station connects hourly to Aarhus, Copenhagen, and Hamburg.
 Plusbus line 2 departs outside the station.
    - Airport taxi to the city runs ~250 DKK; Rejsekort/Rejsebillet apps cover local transport.
 Links: [Rejsekort app](https://www.rejsekort.dk/da/rejsekort_app?sc_lang=en) / [Rejsebillet](https://www.rejsekort.dk/Rejsebillet).
 3. **Accommodation**
-   - Four Points Flex by Sheraton (plusbus line 2 to campus infront of the dooer).
+   - Four Points Flex by Sheraton (plusbus line 2 to campus infront of the door).
-   - B&B Hotel Aalborg (central, plusbus line 2 to campus infront of the dooer).
+   - B&B Hotel Aalborg (central, plusbus line 2 to campus infront of the door).

 ### Logistics Note
 - A PDF with detailed logistics and local suggestions will be circulated in mid-November.
 Reach out via email if you require visa support letters.